 Children age 6 months through 4 years: They are up to date when they get 3 doses of Pfizer-BioNTech vaccine or 2 doses of Moderna vaccine.
 At least 1 dose should be an updated Pfizer-BioNTech or Moderna COVID vaccine.

-Children age 5 through 11 years are up to date:
+Children age 5 through 11 years are up to date when they get:

 When they get 1 dose of updated Moderna COVID vaccine.

-Adolescents age 12 through 17 years are up to date:
+Adolescents age 12 through 17 years are up to date when they get: